 Other occasions of leaving school property require the following:

-All students from Kindergarten to Grade 6 are to remain on school property until dismissed at the end of the day - exceptions are those who go home for lunch and those picked up by parents at the office for personal appointments.
+All students from Kindergarten to Grade 8 are to remain on school property until dismissed at the end of the day - exceptions are those who go home for lunch, Parents come to the school to pick up their child for lunch and those picked up by parents at the office for personal appointments.

-Students must have notes to leave the school for any reason.
+Students must have written notes to leave the school for any reason.

 Bikes, Scooters, Skateboards, and Roller Blades on School Property